thomaswilburn/journalism-js/scraping-by/readme.rst

     if (!fs.existsSync("downloads")) fs.mkdirSync("downloads");

 Everything else in our script is asynchronous, meaning that it requires us to pass in a callback function that gets the results when the operation completes.
-We start by downloading the table of contents with the ``request`` library, and feeding the body text into jsdom's ``html()`` function, which returns a "document" with all the familiar DOM methods.
-It's complete enough that you can even use jQuery to search it, but we're just going to rely on the ``querySelectorAll`` method instead.
+We start by downloading the table of contents with the ``request`` library, and feeding the body text into Cheerio's factory function, which returns a kind of pseudo-jQuery element that we can use to query for additional elements.

 .. code:: js

     request(tocURL, function(err, response, body) {
-      //create a document and look for links to "document.cfm" var document = jsdom.html(body);
+      //create a document and look for links to "document.cfm" var $ = cheerio(body);
-      var links = document.querySelectorAll("a[href*='document.cfm']");
+      var links = $.find("a[href*='document.cfm']");
       console.log("Found document links: ", links.length);
     });